jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 &nbsp;

 The softmax model is really confident about nearly all the images in the validation set, and LLLA is doing some interesting things to the confidence level.
 Can't stop now!
-Now I'm interested in when the LLLA model produces high or low confidence predictions.
+I'm interested in when the LLLA model produces high or low confidence predictions.
 From the plots of the high and low confidence predictions below, the lower confidence levels seem more appropriate.
 This would allow us to set a threshold by looking at AUC curves, or simple plots of some metric VS thresholds.